The Best places to visit in Croatia blog post was first published on Culture Tourist on 10 July 2020 and updated on 5 May 2023.

 Not to be missed: Walking around Dubrovnik City Walls

-The second-largest city in Croatia is a place filled with some fantastic history, as well.
-It was quite an important place during the Roman time because one of its emperors, Diocletian, has built his palace there.
+Croatia’s second-largest city is filled with fantastic history.
+It was quite an important town during the Roman time.
+One of its emperors, Diocletian, even built his palace there.

-Diocletian Palace makes a huge part of the city centre today, and it’s so interesting because people actually live in it.
-The old Diocletian’s mausoleum is used as the Split’s cathedral today.
-And the old basements as a place for numerous small shops (and filming some famous scenes from the ‘Game of Thrones’ were filmed.
+Diocletian Palace makes up a massive part of the city centre today, and it’s so interesting because people actually live in it.
+The Diocletian mausoleum is used as the Split Cathedral today.
+The old basements are a location of numerous small shops.
+It’s also where some famous scenes from the ‘Game of Thrones’ were filmed.
 Split is one of the best places to visit in Croatia for anyone who loves Roman history.

-Another Croatian town that had an important role during the time of the Roman Empire is Zadar.
-It’s the oldest continuously inhabited Croatian town.
-You can feel its past at its Roman Forum and at a near-by Archaeological Museum.
+Another Croatian town which had an important role during the Roman Empire is Zadar.
+It’s one of the oldest continuously inhabited Croatian towns.
+You can feel its past at its Roman Forum and at a nearby Archaeological Museum.

-One of the most important Medieval buildings in Croatia, St. Donatus Church from the 9th century, is also located there (you can see it on a photo above).
+One of Croatia’s most important Medieval buildings, St. Donatus Church from the 9th century, is also located there (you can see it on a photo above).

 Not to be missed: Walk around the Roman Forum

 Many historical tours are organised daily in the Croatian capital.
-So for the full experience, be sure to join some of them.
+So for the whole experience, be sure to join some of them.

-How to get there: Many international flights are arriving daily at Zagreb Airport.
-However, being the capital of Croatia, it’s well connected with the rest of the country, too.
+How to get there: Many international flights arrive daily at Zagreb Airport.
+However, being the capital of Croatia, it’s well connected with the rest of the country.

-Istria is my favourite region in Croatia and a place where I love spending my summer holidays.
-From the coastal towns such as Rovinj, Pula or Poreč, to some old villages built on the top of the hills at the peninsula’s inland (by legend built by the giants), there is just so much to see there.
+Istria is my favourite region in Croatia, and I love spending my summer holidays there.
+From the coastal towns such as Rovinj, Pula or Labin to some old villages built on the top of the hills at the Istria’s inland (by legend built by the giants), there is so much to see there.

-Pula was a famous Roman town, and today it’s filled with some ancient buildings, such as the old amphitheatre and Roman Forum.
-While in Poreč, be sure to visit Euphrasian Basilica, a complex built in the 6th century, and today under the UNESCO’s protection.
+Pula was a famous Roman town.
+Today it’s filled with ancient buildings, such as the old amphitheatre and Roman Forum.
+While in Poreč, visit Euphrasian Basilica, a complex built in the 6th century, under UNESCO’s protection today.

-Istria has such an interesting history and was under the influences of many of its neighbours, like Italy or Austria.
+Istria has such a fascinating history and was under the influence of many of its neighbours, like Italy and Austria.
 All of which could still be felt in Istria today.

-Not to be missed: Roman Amphiteatre in Pula
+Not to be missed: Roman Amphitheatre in Pula

 Best places to visit in Croatia to avoid the crowds

-Filled with small picturesque villages, charming towns, Baroque churches and some nice wineries, Slavonia should definitely find a place on your Croatia bucket list if you’re looking for the best places to visit in Croatia to avoid the crowds.
+With its small picturesque villages, charming towns, Baroque churches and many good wineries, Slavonia should definitely find a place on your Croatia bucket list if you’re looking for the best places to visit in Croatia to avoid the crowds.

 Not to be missed: The town of Ilok

-How to get there: By car, take the A 3 from Zagreb and exit it close to the places you’d like to visit in Slavonia.
+How to get there: By car, take the A3 highway from Zagreb and exit it close to the places you’d like to visit in Slavonia.

 Smaller Croatian islands

 Did you know Croatia is home to around 1,000 islands?
-So, if you’re looking for some of the best places to visit in Croatia to enjoy peace and quiet, some of them could be a good choice.
+If you’re looking for some of the best places to visit in Croatia to enjoy peace and quiet, some of them could be a good choice.

 You’ll find only a lighthouse on some of them.
-But, the best part is you can spend a night in it and have an island exclusively for yourself.
+But, the best part is you can spend a night in it and have an island only for yourself.
 How cool would that be?